Scalable Resampling in Massive Generalized Linear Models via Subsampled Residual Bootstrap: Asymptotic Theory for Subsampled Residual Bootstrap

 \begin{assumption} The elements of the matrix $X'V^{1/2} J'$ are all $o(\sqrt{n})$.\end{assumption}

 Assumptions \ref{assum_glm2} and \ref{assum_glm3} are specific to Subsampled Residual Bootstrap.
 Note that when $b=n$, Assumption \ref{assum_glm2} reduces to Assumption \ref{assum_glm1}.
-Also, note that Assumption \ref{assum_glm3} is a more general version of Assumption \ref{assum_mlr5} used in the results for multiple linear regression where we take $V=\sigma^2 I$.
-We now note two consistency results for SRB in GLMs.
+Also, note that Assumption \ref{assum_glm3} is a more general version of Assumption \ref{assum_mlr5} used in the results for multiple linear regression where we take $V=\sigma^2 I$. \ig{Similar to the linear models case, here also $b>>\sqrt{n}$ is a sufficient condition to ensure that the Assumptions \ref{assum_glm2} and \ref{assum_glm3} are satisfied.
+Assuming that the elements of $X$ and $V$ are all $O(1)$, we can show that a typical element of $X'V^{1/2}J'$ is $O(m)$.
+Thus, Assumption \ref{assum_glm3} is satisfied for $m=o(\sqrt{n})$, and since $m=n/b$, we can say $\sqrt{n}= o(b)$.} We now note two consistency results for SRB in GLMs.

-\begin{theorem} We assume the Generalized Linear model with Assumptions \ref{assum1},\ref{assum_mlr3},\ref{assum_glm1}-\ref{assum_glm3}, along with the regularity conditions for GLMs and other conditions as specified in \cite{fahrmeir1985consistency}.Then, conditional on $Y_1, \ldots, Y_n$, $\hat{\beta}_{(b)}^*$ converges in probability to $\hat{\beta}$ as $n \rightarrow \infty$. \end{theorem}
+\begin{theorem} We assume the generalized linear model with Assumptions \ref{assum1},\ref{assum_mlr3},\ref{assum_glm1}-\ref{assum_glm3}, along with the regularity conditions for GLMs and other conditions as specified in \cite{fahrmeir1985consistency}.Then, conditional on $Y_1, \ldots, Y_n$, $\hat{\beta}_{(b)}^*$ converges in probability to $\hat{\beta}$ as $n \rightarrow \infty$. \end{theorem}

 This result establishes the consistency of the SRB estimator for Generalized Linear Models, stating that conditional on a given sample, the SRB estimator of $\beta$ approaches the usual MLE of $\beta$ calculated based on the sample, in probability.
 The proof of this theorem is straightforward and follows from the sufficient conditions for convergence in probability.
 For more details on the proof of \ref{th3}, refer to Appendix.